jbratovic/reactMeals/README.md

 # reactMeals

 =======

-Project was built using React.
+For first usage in your CLI run `npm install` to install the dependencies in the local node_modules folder Project was built using React.
 It's small app for ordering food, add meals to cart, write it to database etc. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts